redhat-performance/ops-tools/ansible/nagios/README.md

          - CPU, DISK, VDISK, PS, POWER, TEMP, MEM, FAN
      - SuperMicro server checks via the IPMI interface.
        - CPU, DISK, PS, TEMP, MEM: or anything supported via ```freeipmi``` sensors.
+       - These are broken out by different server type as Supermicro does not consistently use the same sensor IDs.
    - ```contacts.cfg``` notification settings are in ```install/group_vars/all.yml``` and templated for easy modification.
    - Adding new hosts to inventory file will just regenerate the Nagios configs